dogabudak/parcellab/Readme.md

 for the easy approach.
 A Cron job runs every 5 minutes, checks the results, which did not update lately.
 If it's a date in the future, it re-fetches the forecast.
 If it's in the past, it skips.

+#### Seeder Mechanism

+The application uses a seeder mechanism on initial start.
+It converts the csv file to json via `https://github.com/Keyang/node-csvtojson` library
+(which is mainly maintained by me lately) then writes these objects to db.
+Coordinates are fixed to 2 points after decimal to make search easier and they are string rather than geospatial data to keep this challenge easy again.

 #### Testing

 I used a simple behaviour driven test approach for the integration tests.
 I wrote the tests depending on the reviewer's behavior first and then I